Getting the most out of the course

 You will work independently through the course at your own pace.
 All of the course content is now available to you, so if you need to, you can work ahead – but as social learning is an important part of the course it would be best if we tried to work through it together!
 We strongly recommend that you participate in the discussions and share your learning experiences.
 For any of you who are considering a path in higher education, this will be useful practice for participating in seminars or other group-based learning.

 If this is your first FutureLearn course, you may find it useful to read the ‘how it works’ guide.
-We also recommend reading six tips and tools for social learning on FutureLearn to get the most out of the interactive and social learning features of this course.
+We also recommend reading five tips and tools for social learning on FutureLearn to get the most out of the interactive and social learning features of this course.

 Engage on social media